Zaccal/Pizza-Shop/README.md

 ## About
 You can also create a new account.
-All data account will be save in the object format in Javascript, When you restart the page account will be removed from the object, Also you can leave with the account
+All data account will be save in the object format in Javascript, When you restart the page account will be removed from the object, Also you can leave with the account.

-Basket and other functions in the page work.
+Basket and other functions in the page works.

 ### Used Framework:
 - Bootstrap